mike-lischke/java2typescript/doc/features.md

 ## <a name="classes">Nested Classes and Interfaces</a>

+Nested types in Java are fully supported, but require different approaches, depending on the type.

-Nested classes and types are converted to local classes in Typescript by using either a class expression (for static nested classes) or class factory methods (for non-static nested classes).
+Nested classes are converted to local classes in Typescript by using either a class expression (for static nested classes) or class factory methods (for non-static nested classes).
 This concept allows non-static inner classes to access all members of the outer class (including private ones) and supports inheritance between local classes (and external use anyhow).

-To allow use of such local classes as a type, a namespace declaration is automatically added at the end of the generated file.
+To ease use of such local classes as a type, a side namespace declaration is automatically added at the end of the generated file.

-> Note: in opposition to Java it is not possible for the outer class to access non-public members of nested classes.
-You have to convert all members that are required outside of the nested class to be publicly accessible.
-This shouldn't cause any trouble if the nested class itself is defined as non-public.
+Nested interfaces and enums are static by definition and always moved to this side namespace.
+Because of declaration merging this allows nesting of interface declarations, just like in Java.

 ## <a name="constructors">Constructors</a>

-Constructors are mostly handled like methods (including overloading), but need a bit more attention, especially when explicit constructor invocation (see below) exist.
+Constructors are mostly handled like methods (including overloading), but need a bit more attention, especially when explicit constructor invocation (see below) is used.

 What's not supported is generic constructors, as this is not possible with TypeScript.
 Such code must be manually fixed.

 ### <a name="eci">Explicit Constructor Invocation</a>

 Explicit constructor invocation (also known as constructor chaining) is a concept where one constructor can call another constructor in the same class, by using the function call `this()`.
 The tools converts such calls like any other function call, which is obviously not correct.
-It is necessary to manually handle this case, but at least the individual code blocks for each overload is preserved (and converted).
+It is necessary to manually handle this case, but at least the code block for each overload is preserved (and converted).

 ## <a name="exceptions">Exception Handling and Try-with-resources</a>

 The converter tries to preserve as much of Java's exception semantics as possible, even at the price of higher code complexity.
 However, there are certain limits.

 Usually, the message of an exception (unless explicitly specified in the converted code) is not what the JRE is using, especially for exceptions originating in native code (e.g. file APIs).
+So relying on the exact wording of an error message is not going to work in converted code.

 The `Throwable` implementation parses the stacktrace in a TypeScript error object to find the individual stack elements (`StackTraceElement`).
 However, that's not exactly what is available in Java (but close).
-This class also helps to implement the semantic of suppressed exceptions, but because that's automatic in Java, though not in JS/TS, this works only in certain circumstances (namely in try-with-resource statements, see next paragraph).
+The `Throwable` class also helps to implement the semantic of suppressed exceptions.
+While that is automatic in Java, but not in JS/TS, this works only in certain circumstances (namely in try-with-resource statements, see next paragraph).
 To recap: exceptions thrown in a try block are not visible when the finally block also throws an exception.
 In Java the exceptions from the try block are added as suppressed exceptions to the exception thrown in the finally block.
-In TypeScript these "inner" exceptions are lost.
+In TypeScript these "inner" exceptions are lost, except with the special construct used for try-with-resource statements.

 Java 8 and higher support a construct which ensures that certain resources are automatically closed, regardless of errors.
 For this concept the try/catch/finally statement supports an additional expression between the `try` keyword and the opening curly brace.
 Any object that implements the `AutoCloseable` interface is automatically closed when the try block finished execution (with or w/o errors).
 To emulate this behavior additional try blocks are inserted, which handle exceptions in the same way as Java does.